GuanceCloud/datakit/internal/export/doc/en/inputs/profile-python.md

 ### View Profile {#view}

 After a minute or two, you can visualize your profiles on the [APM -> Profile](https://console.guance.com/tracing/profile){:target="_blank"} .

 ## Use `py-spy` {#py-spy}

 `py-spy`is a non-invasive Python performance metric sampling tool provided by the open source community, which has the advantages of running independently and having low impact on target program load By default, `py-spy` will output sampling data in different formats to a local file based on the specified parameters.
-To simplify the integration of `py-spy` and DataKit, Observation Cloud provides a branch version [`py-spy-for-datakit`]（ https://github.com/GuanceCloud/py-spy-for-datakit ）{: target="_Blank"}, with little modifications made to the original version, supporting automatic profiling send data to DataKit.
+To simplify the integration of `py-spy` and DataKit, Observation Cloud provides a branch version [`py-spy-for-datakit`]（<https://github.com/GuanceCloud/py-spy-for-datakit>）{: target="_Blank"}, with little modifications made to the original version, supporting automatic profiling send data to DataKit.

 - Installation